Here is what CASA has accomplished

 The fear and anxiety that many of us are feeling is likely to be magnified for the children and youth we serve who have also been affected by trauma.
 We continue to focus on keeping in touch with our kiddos to help them feel connected and secure.
 However, to ensure the safety of CASA volunteers, staff and the children we serve, connections have been taking place through video platforms, phone calls, and traditional mail.
 We have suspended all child and family visits.

 • The New Hampshire Supreme Court has suspended all in-person proceedings in the Circuit, Superior and Supreme Courts.
 These orders were first issued on March 16, 2020 and have since been revised and re-issued 6 times as the State continues to respond to the COVID-19 pandemic.
-The current orders became effective on July 27 and extend through August 17, 2020.
+The current orders extend this through Sept.
+7, 2020.